curl/curl/tests/FILEFORMAT.md

 When running a unit test and the keywords include `unittest`, the `<tool>` section can be left empty to use the standard unit test tool name `unitN` where `N` is the test number.

+The `text-ci` make target automatically skips test with the `flaky` keyword.

+Tests that have strict timing dependencies have the `timing-dependent` keyword.
+These are intended to eventually be treated specially on CI builds which are often run on overloaded machines with unpredictable timing.

 ## `<reply>`